Aenteas/MCTS/README.md

 ## Description

 This repository contains a fully customizable Monte Carlo tree search algorithm (MCTS) in C++17.
-The implementation uses policy based design with templates to make the following behaviors configurable:
+The implementation uses policy based template design (no virtual calls) to make the following behaviours configurable:

 * Exploration strategy - Determines selection and backpropagation phases during the search
 * Transposition table - Provides memory management and storage for the tree nodes